a-bangk/snippets.eu/README.md

 ### Database Server

 Runs on a Raspberry Pi.
-The password is saved as "raspberry pi mariadb root user" in Bitwarden.
+The password is saved as "raspberry pi mariadb root user" in password maanger.

 ```bash
 mysql -u root -p